fabien-h/macos-web-dev-setup/README.md

 ## Install some global packages

+These are some of the packages you may need:

+* Install tldr : `npm install -g tldr` => this is a nice community managed man page simplificator <https://tldr.sh/>
 * Install compass and sass : `gem install compass` => even if you use libsass most of the time
 * Install gulp : `npm i -g gulp`
 * Install grunt : `npm i -g grunt`